kinnarrk/webapp/README.md

 # webapp

-This app is meant for practicing Git workflow and CI/CD
+This app is for practicing Git workflow and CI/CD

 Technology stack:
 - Node.js